-1. Why does Explorer produce "Click 'here'" after I clicked on a button, a hyperlink, a menu item?
+- Why does Explorer produce "Click 'here'" after I clicked on a button, a hyperlink, or a menu item?

-- The button or hyperlink or menu item that you took action on might not actually be marked up, or rendered, as a standard button, hyperlink or menu item.
-The application developer might use other UI elements, such as a panel, a rectangle, a HTML <span>, <p>, <div> tag, or even an image, and might also apply some styles to make it look like a button or a hyperlink or menu item.
+The button, hyperlink, or menu item that you took action on might not actually be marked up, or rendered, as a standard button, hyperlink or menu item.
+The application developer might use other UI elements, such as a panel, a rectangle, an HTML <span>, <p>, <div> tag, or even an image, and might also apply some styles to make it look like a button, hyperlink, or menu item.

-2. Our application is built using a UI framework that Explorer claims to support it, but Explorer still produces "Click 'here'" or "Type 'here'" on some UI elements
+- Our application is built using a UI framework that Explorer claims to support, but Explorer still produces "Click 'here'" or "Type 'here'" on some UI elements.

-- Although your application is built with a UI Framework that qTest Explorer is supposed to be able to recognize it, the application developer still have customized some UI elements that made it become 'unknown' elements to Explorer.
+Although your application is built with a UI Framework that qTest Explorer is supposed to be able to recognize, the application developer might have customized some UI elements that made it become 'unknown' elements to Explorer.
 For example, your web application uses standard HTML 5 elements to render the page, and you find an element looks like a hyperlink.
-However, underlying it might not be marked up with a standard <a /> tag, but a <span> or <p> or <div> tag with some styles applied to it, e.g. text decoration is set to underlined, and text color is set to blue, like this one I am not a hyperlink although I am underlined and blue
+However, underlying it might not be marked up with a standard <a /> tag, but a <span> or <p> or <div> tag with some styles applied to it, e.g. text decoration is set to underlined, and text color is set to blue, like this one I am not a hyperlink, although I am underlined and blue.

-3. Our application is built using a UI Framework that qTest Explorer does not recognize it.
+- Our application is built using a UI Framework that qTest Explorer does not recognize.
 What can I do?